-Present value (PV) of an annuity is a financial calculation used when determining the “today” value of an set of annuity payments that regularly grow and occur each compounding period that go on forever.
+Present value (PV) of an annuity is a financial calculation used when determining the “today” value of a set of annuity payments that regularly grow and occur each compounding period that goes on forever.

 As this calculator is structured to parallel the results of a financial calculator, inputs and outputs will be similar – for example, a negative present value (or payment) means an outflow as opposed to a directly negative number.

 The PV of a growing perpetuity is calculated through the Gordon Growth Model, a financial formula used with the time value of money.